microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Azure OpenAI.md

 Welcome to the AI & ML Academy (AIA) - Azure OpenAI!

-This section includes Azure OpenAI resources to help you get started including sample code, end-to-end scenarios, notebooks, and other quickstart resources.
+This section includes Azure OpenAI resources to help you get started including sample code, end-to-end scenarios, notebooks, and other QuickStart resources.

 <!--
 ```html